bd452/MSW/docs/bugcheck-protocol.md

 - Go back to step 2 and perform the complete iterative analysis again
 - **Re-read all files fresh** — fixes may have introduced new issues or revealed previously obscured bugs
-- This catches issues introduced by fixes
 - If new bugs are found, repeat from step 5 (iterate analysis) then step 6 (fix)
 - **Continue until a full post-fix analysis pass finds NO bugs**

-### Step 8: Update bugcheck.md
+### Step 8: Update bugchecks.md

 Record all findings in the same format as existing entries (only after clean pass)

 ### Step 9: Check if First-Level Item is Complete

-After updating bugchecks.md, check if **all leaf items under the current first-level item** have been checked.
+After updating bugchecks.md, check if **all leaf items under the current first-level item** have been checked:

-- Compare `TODO.md` first-level item's leaves against `bugchecks.md` entries
+- Compare TODO.md first-level item's leaves against bugchecks.md entries
-- If more leaves remain under this first-level item → go to Step 10
+- If more leaves remain → go to Step 10
 - If all leaves are complete → go to Step 11

 ### Step 10: Continue to Next Leaf